Have the Platform.SH CLI installed and authenticated in the web container.

 - Knowledge on using the project web interface or Platform.sh CLI

-Using the Platform.sh CLI directly from the web (application) container can be required to automate certain tasks, like renewing the SSL certificate or triggering a backup based on a cron schedule.
+Using the Platform.sh CLI directly from the web (application) container can be required to automate certain tasks, like renewing the SSL certificate or triggering a snapshot based on a cron schedule.

 Due to the non-interactive deployment flow, using a regular username and password authentication is not possible.
 We will use token-based authentication to have the CLI installed and configured on each deployment.

-Account settings > API tokens page, available here.
+Account settings > API tokens, available here.
 Click on

-Create API token.
-You will be prompted to enter your account password, then asked for the token name - enter a name to easily identify your token in the future, in case of multiple tokens (
+You will be asked for the token name - enter a name to easily identify your token in the future, in case of multiple tokens (

-Once done, the newly created token will be displayed at the top of the page and can be viewed later using the
+Once done, the newly created token will be displayed at the top of the page, and can be copied to the clipboard using the

 Once the API token is added as an environment variable in the project, it will be automatically detected and used by the CLI tool.
 After the installation is done, you should see the